justdie386/hidy/README.md

-NOTE i am never updating this, objective-c is ass
+NOTE i am maybe updating this?
+Or maybe know i guess we'll see how badly i don't like objective-c

 Hide it, why the fuck not?